LouisTier/LouisTier.github.io/_pages/research.md

 ### Self-Organizing Maps (SOMs)

-I proposed <a href="https://github.com/michelin/TorchSOM" target="_blank" rel="noopener noreferrer">TorchSOM</a>, an innovative package for dimensionality reduction and data visualization.
+I developed <a href="https://github.com/michelin/TorchSOM" target="_blank" rel="noopener noreferrer">TorchSOM</a>, an innovative package for dimensionality reduction and data visualization.
 As an alternative to traditional methods like UMAP and t-SNE, TorchSOM offers unique advantages for industrial applications, particularly in Just-in-Time Learning strategies.
 The package provides efficient representations of high-dimensional data, making it valuable for process monitoring and quality control.

+### Hybrid Modeling (Future Direction)

+I am interested in exploring hybrid modeling approaches that would combine physics-based knowledge with data-driven methods to enhance predictive performance in industrial applications.
+This research direction would focus on integrating synthetic data generated from physical models with real-world measurements to improve model robustness and generalization.
+By leveraging uncertainty quantification techniques, we could effectively weight and combine these different sources of information, leading to more reliable predictions.
+This approach would be particularly valuable in scenarios with limited real data or when physical constraints must be respected.

 <!-- Add a space between the two sections -->
 <p>&nbsp;</p>